 Banff is arguably the most picturesque place to start your exploration of the Canadian Rockies, which is why is draws in crowds of travelers year-round.
 And while it's popularity means it can be pretty busy, this can be a benefit for solo travelers.
 There's a wide selection of accommodation in town — including numerous hostels that may be more cost-effective for solo travelers than some of Banff's sky-high hotel prices.
 Busy trails may mean plenty of fellow hikers, but that's not always a bad thing in a rugged landscape where bear sightings aren't uncommon.
 And if winter activities are more your speed, Banff Town heaves with skiers and snowboarders in the winter months, and you'll find ample opportunities to jump in the singles line and make friends on the lift.

 And just because Banff is famous for the outdoors doesn't mean it skips on relaxation, fun and culture.
 Treat yourself to a soothing dip in the Banff Upper Hot Springs, sample craft brews and spirits at Banff Ave Brewing, Three Bears Brewery and Park Distillery, or stop by the Whyte Museum of the Canadian Rockies to see art ranging from the 1800s to the present, including works by Canada's famed Group of Seven.
 Before your trip, check out what's on at the Banff Centre for Arts and Creativity, which hosts a wide-ranging list of events throughout the year.
-In late October and early November, climbers and outdoor enthusiasts will find their people at the Banff Centre Mountain Film Festival
+In late October and early November, climbers and outdoor enthusiasts will find their people at the Banff Centre Mountain Film Festival.

 Keep planning your solo trip: